Georgia Elwiss

-Georgia Amanda Elwiss (born 31 May 1991) is an English cricketer who currently plays for Sussex, Welsh Fire and England.
+Georgia Amanda Elwiss (born 31 May 1991) is an English cricketer who currently plays for The Blaze, Trent Rockets and England.

 Career

 She was raised in Wolverhampton with her brother Luke and is a right-arm medium fast bowler and right-handed batsman.
 She has played for the Diamonds in the UK and gained experience with ACT Women in Australia in the 2010/11 season.
 She was picked for the England one day tour of South Africa in October 2011 and made her one-day international debut for England against South Africa at Potchefstroom on 23 October 2011.
 She made her Twenty/20 debut on the same tour at Potchefstroom on 30 Oct 2011.